logzio/otel-collector-traces/README.md

 --network host \
 yotamloe/otel-collector-traces
 ```

-When running on macos or windows host publish the ports using the `-p` flag:
+When running on MacOS or Windows hosts, publish the ports using the `-p` flag:

 ```
 docker run \
 -e LOGZIO_REGION=<<LOGZIO_REGION>> \